 Lucas: I was originally involved with a lot of Japanese titles, and started my job at BNEE focused on the European and American markets.
 That’s why I started out targeting western audiences for Little Nightmares at first, but players were ultimately located all over the world, even in Japan.
 That was a wonderful surprise.

 Little Nightmares combines a lot of distinct elements as a game; I don’t think you could call it a pure horror game, and it’s not violent game, either.
-You need to use your imagination to progress, but I wouldn’t say it’s a only puzzle game.
+You need to use your imagination to progress, but I wouldn’t say it’s only a puzzle game.
 It’s difficult to classify it into just one genre, which makes it a really unique game, I think.